barter-rs/barter-rs/README.md

 ## Related Projects
 In addition to the Barter crate, the Barter project also maintains:
-* [`Barter-Data`]: High performance & normalised WebSocket intergration for leading cryptocurrency exchanges - batteries included.
+* [`Barter-Data`]: High performance & normalised WebSocket integration for leading cryptocurrency exchanges - batteries included.

 ## Roadmap